Lie Detector Test Los Angeles, California

 Many experts disagree on whether the polygraph test is an accurate measure of truthfulness.
 Some believe that the polygraph test is 90 percent accurate in determining whether someone is lying.
 However, other studies have found that this number is far lower—and some scientists suggest that the test may be only 60 percent accurate.
 Some people who are anxious or panicked by the testing process may seem deceptive on a polygraph, when in fact they are telling the truth.

-However, it is important to note that polygraph tests are not considered to be completely accurate and may produce false positives or false negatives.
 The accuracy of a polygraph test can be influenced by a variety of factors, including the skill and experience of the polygraph examiner, the specific questions that are asked during the test, and the individual characteristics of the person being tested.

 In general, it is not advisable to rely on the results of a polygraph test to determine whether someone is telling the truth or lying.
 If you are considering taking a polygraph test, it is a good idea to be honest and not try to deceive the test, as the consequences of being caught in a lie can be severe.